siberianfox/tinygwiki/TinyG-Alarms.md

 Hard alarms are caused hitting a limit switch or by an unrecoverable internal error.
 In this case the system is considered unrecoverable and the current job is presumed lost.
-Soft alarms are not yet supported; see section on behaviors as we work this out.
+Soft alarms are not yet supported; see Discussion of Soft Alarms as we work this out.

 ##Hard Alarms in Version 0.96 and Earlier
 The current system behavior for an alarm is: